murali44/Hackathon/README.md

 Use postman to talk to the API's.
 By default the collection has all requests pointing to my deployed environment.

-- You'll need to update the user token in the header with a valid one you received when you logged in earlier.
+- You'll need to update the `Authorization` header with a valid token you received when you logged in earlier.

 ![Auth Header](https://i.ibb.co/gwSnCRy/auth-header.png "Auth Header")